A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 In so doing, we lead a life of misery stripped of civility, charity, true faith, serious education, useful infrastructure, high art, climax biome, good taste and dependable security.
 Indeed, we’ve stripped our conscience bare — both as individuals and communities.
 For the most part, our social habits should honor peace rather than rehearsing what it would take to survive another bad day on Planet Mogadishu.

 We submit to this mass-induced stupidity because our societies evolved through Darwinian selection to fear peace as much as cholera.
-Both were lethal to primitive cultures and both were banned.
+Both were lethal to primitive cultures and both have been banned.

 Our culture trains us from infancy under fulltime hypnosis to shun peace and Holy Spirit as much as shit and piss.
 Social collectives and lone philosophers who trained their children to seek honest peace, true sainthood and real merit, got their throats slit by more militant communities at home and abroad.